ToolJet/ToolJet/docs/docs/widgets/dropdown.md

 ## Container

 **Padding** <br/>
-Allows you to pick between `Default` or none as the padding setting for the component.
+Allows you to maintain a standard padding by enabling the `Default` option.

 :::info
 Check the **component specific actions** available for this component **[here](/docs/actions/control-component)**.